pzuehlke/Turing-machine-tape-generator/README.md

-It is intended to quickly and conveniently produce a representation of the contents of a [Turing machine](https://en.wikipedia.org/wiki/Turing_machine)'s tape in the same style as that in Charles Petzold's (highly recommended) book [_The Annotated Turing_](https://www.charlespetzold.com/books/), which expands on Alan Turing's 1936 paper on computability.
+It is intended to quickly and conveniently produce a representation of the contents of a [Turing machine](https://en.wikipedia.org/wiki/Turing_machine)'s tape in the same style as that in Charles Petzold's book [_The Annotated Turing_](https://www.charlespetzold.com/books/), which expands on Alan Turing's 1936 paper on computability.